 Michele Zucker, MD, MPH Michele Zucker, MD, is Medical Director of the Adolescent Care Center at Children's Hospital of Philadelphia.
 Locations: Karabots Pediatric Care Center, West Philadelphia Phone: 215-590-3537 Background Michele Zucker, MD, MPH, is an assistant professor of clinical pediatrics in the Craig-Dalsimer Division of Adolescent Medicine and the Division of Pediatrics at the University of Pennsylvania.
 Dr. Zucker completed her residency in pediatrics at Rush Medical Center in Chicago in 2001.
 Following her residency training, she completed an adolescent medicine fellowship at West Virginia University in 2004.
 During her fellowship, she developed an interest in adolescent women's health issues and obesity.
 From 2004 to 2007, Dr. Zucker worked at Cincinnati Children's Hospital, providing medical care for children hospitalized on the psychiatric ward.
 It was there that she developed an interest in mental health and chronic illness.
 She has done research in the field of HIV prevention and acne.
 In 2007 Dr. Zucker came to work at The Children's Hospital of Philadelphia and in 2008 she became the medical director for CHOP's Adolescent Care Center.
-Education and Training Medical SchoolMD - The Chicago Medical School, Chicago, IL InternshipPediatrics - Rush Medical Center, Chicago, IL ResidencyPediatrics - Rush Medical Center, Chicago, IL FellowshipAdolescent Medicine - West Virginia University, Morgantown, WV Board CertificationAdolescent MedicineGraduate DegreeMPH - West Virginia University, Morgantown, WV Titles and Academic Titles Medical Director, Adolescent Care CenterAssistant Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania Departments and Services Adolescent Medicine Pediatric and Adolescent Breast ProgramEating Disorder Assessment and Treatment ProgramGender and Sexuality Development Clinic Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Education and Training Medical SchoolMD - The Chicago Medical School, Chicago, IL InternshipPediatrics - Rush Medical Center, Chicago, IL ResidencyPediatrics - Rush Medical Center, Chicago, IL FellowshipAdolescent Medicine - West Virginia University, Morgantown, WV Board CertificationAdolescent MedicineGraduate DegreeMPH - West Virginia University, Morgantown, WV Titles and Academic Titles Medical Director, Adolescent Care CenterAssistant Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania Departments and Services Adolescent Medicine Pediatric and Adolescent Breast ProgramEating Disorder Assessment and Treatment ProgramGender and Sexuality Development Clinic Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.